Eden (2016 TV series): Filming

 Filming began in March 2016, to last for one year.
 Footage for the show was obtained in three ways: from a network of fixed rig cameras, from four embedded camera operators, and GoPro personal cameras.
 Four of the participants, Ben, Jane, Matt and Oli, were the designated embedded camera operators and were expected to film proceedings in addition to being fully functioning members of the community.
 All other participants were issued with their own personal Go Pro cameras, to supplement filming.
 The fixed camera setup comprised a large network of remotely operated CCTV cameras, the rig for which had to be transported onto the site by helicopter.
 There were a total of 45 cameras.

 Mixed in with the filming shown during episodes was a small amount of footage of participants filmed individually in pieces to camera before it began, where they give some information about their motivations and beliefs.

 Isolation

 The participants were isolated from the outside world, and were not going to be told of any news or current events that take place during the experiment.
-Despite this, in Episode Two, a pair of fisherman are seen visiting the beach, later returning to leave a package of food and drink.
+Despite this, several instances of contact with the outside world took place.
+In the second episode, two fishermen were observed visiting the beach, later returning with a package containing food and drink for the participants.
 According to the Radio Times, after the experiment had begun but before its first broadcast, journalists had been allowed access to the participants camp in a "tightly controlled set visit", observing evidence of their early achievements.